teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-series-a-round.md

 ## Venture Capital - Series A

-[Best practices for raising a VC round](http://cdixon.org/2011/05/04/best-practices-for-raising-a-vc-round/). [*Chris Dixon*](https://twitter.com/cdixon), 2011.
+[Best Practices for Raising a VC Round](http://cdixon.org/2011/05/04/best-practices-for-raising-a-vc-round/). [*Chris Dixon*](https://twitter.com/cdixon), 2011.
 Pick a minimum valuation, never share the names of other VCs that are interested, talk to about 5 VCs, consider offering certain VCs a "buy it now" valuation, set timelines and move quickly.

 ### Finding the Right VC for your Series A Round

-[Why it’s Critical That you Reference Check Your VC](http://www.bothsidesofthetable.com/2010/12/14/why-its-critical-that-you-reference-check-your-vc/). [*Mark Suster*](https://twitter.com/msuster), 2010.
+[Why it’s Critical that you Reference Check Your VC](http://www.bothsidesofthetable.com/2010/12/14/why-its-critical-that-you-reference-check-your-vc/). [*Mark Suster*](https://twitter.com/msuster), 2010.
 Get to know VCs over a long period of time.
 Check a reference list, and don't stop with the list they give you, check with companies that went through difficult times.

 [Does a VC’s brand matter?](http://cdixon.org/2009/12/05/does-a-vcs-brand-matter/) [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 How much should you weigh the brand of the VCs?
 A little, but a lot less than most people assume.

 [How to Align Founder and VC Incentives: Why Fund Size Matters](http://tomtunguz.com/how-to-align-founder-and-vc-incentives-why-fund-size-matters/). *Tomasz Tunguz*, 2013.
 Fund sizes dictate VC strategy.
 To achieve their target returns.
 The larger the fund, the larger the exits must be for the venture investors to be successful.
 A $50M fund and a $500M fund must pursue very different investment and management styles.